USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;v14.3.b4  (....documentation updates...)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;v14.3     (Stable Public Release)

+As stated previously, the ìKnown Issuesî section of the documentation will be continually updated as problems are identified in the released code-base.
+These updates will not be implemented in the default model code and so the version numbering will in general, not increment between public releases.
 After public release of the stable CMAQ version, the instrumented versions of the code (e.g. DDM, ISAM, STM, etc) should be expected within approximately 6 months to 1 year.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;v14.3_DDM-3D (Instrumented version for DDM-3D)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;v14.3_ISAM (Instrumented version for ISAM) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;v14.3_Sulfur_Tracking (Instrumented version for Sulfur Tracking)

 # Making Contributions
 ## Get in touch